robertwenner/comics/doc/outputs.md

 ## `Comic::Out::Series`

-Provides navigation links for the comics in a series.
+Provides navigation links and series overview pages for the comics in a series.

 A series is an ordered (by date) list of comics, where the story progresses from earlier to later comics.
 This is different from tags, where order of the